Where can I get an influenza vaccine?

 Answer:

-Influenza vaccines are available at a wide variety of locations across the province including: pharmacies, public health clinics, and some primary care providers' offices.
+Influenza vaccines are available at a wide variety of locations across the province, including many pharmacies, health authority clinics, and some primary-care providers’ offices.

 Please note: Pharmacists can vaccinate children who are 4 years of age and older with the inactivated influenza vaccine given by injection and 2 years of age and older with the live-attenuated influenza vaccine given as a nasal spray.